alexanderPeregrina/gen_ai_apps/readme.md

 This repository showcases a collection of Generative AI and Large Language Model (LLM) applications built in Python using open-source models and frameworks.

-## 🚀 Projects Included
+## Projects Included
-* 🤖 Chatbots using open-source models via the Hugging Face transformers library.
+* Chatbots using open-source models via the Hugging Face transformers library.
-* 💬 Chatbot powered by Ollama's open-source models.
+*  Chatbot powered by Ollama's open-source models.
-* 🧠 Vector database creation using ChromaDB and embeddings.
+* Vector database creation using ChromaDB and embeddings.
-* 📰 RAG system for news retrieval using FAISS vector database.
+* RAG system for news retrieval using FAISS vector database.
-* 📄 RAG system for question-answering over PDF documents.
+* RAG system for question-answering over PDF documents.
-* 📺 YouTube summarizer and Q&A using LangChain.
+* YouTube summarizer and Q&A using LangChain.
-* 🛠️ LoRA fine-tuning on open-source models for ML classification tasks (in progress).
+* LoRA fine-tuning on open-source models for ML classification tasks.
-* 🧑‍💻 Code review agent (in progress).
+* Code review agent (in progress).

-## 🛠️ Getting Started
+## Getting Started

+**Note:** All scripts were tested using Python 11, make sure to use this version of python when creating environment.
 To run any script in this repository, follow these steps:

 ### 1. Create a Virtual Environment